khoffie/MigFlow/README.md

 This will install all libraries needed in the correct version.

 ### Fitting the model
-First extract the archive with the data.
-Mainly, the archive contains flows of the age group 18-25 in 2017.
-Shapefiles and additional data about districts is provided as well.
+First extract the data-archive.
+The archive contains flows of the age group 18-25 in 2017, shapefiles and additional data about.

 ```
 $ tar -xvf data/data.tar.gz -C data